Financial Advisor Leads: The Complete System

 The Shared Lead Reality:

-- Contact rate: 25-35% (most don't answer or are already working with someone)
+- Contact rate: 25-35% (most don't answer)

 - Show rate: 30-40% (of those who answer)

-- Close rate: 5-15% (industry average for purchased leads)
+- Close rate: 5-15% (industry average)

 True cost per client: $2,500-$5,000

-The Networking Event Trap: Networking works, but it's not scalable.
+Networking works, but it's not scalable.
 You can't control who shows up.
 You can't optimize it.
 You can't predict ROI.
-Spending 10 hours at a chamber of commerce event might yield one referral—maybe.
+Spending 10 hours at a chamber event might yield one referral.
 That's $100+ per hour if you value your time.
-Most advisors would make more money working those hours with existing clients.
+Most advisors would make more working those hours with existing clients.

-The Referral Dependency Problem: Referrals are great, but they're not a system.
+Referrals are great when they happen.
+But you can't control when they happen.
 You can't scale them.
 You can't optimize them.
-You can't predict when they'll come.
-Relying on referrals means your growth is at the mercy of your existing clients' memory and motivation.
-That's not a business—that's a hope-based revenue model.
+Relying on referrals means your growth is at the mercy of your clients' memory.
+That's not a business.
+That's a hope-based revenue model.

-The Social Media Illusion: Posting on LinkedIn doesn't generate leads.
+Posting on LinkedIn doesn't generate leads.
 It generates engagement.
-Without a clear funnel, a specific offer, and conversion tracking, social media is just digital billboard advertising—expensive and unmeasurable.
+Without a clear funnel, a specific offer, and conversion tracking, social media is digital billboard advertising.
+Expensive and unmeasurable.
 Most advisors post content and hope something happens.
 Hope isn't a strategy.

 The Branded Lead Framework: How Top Advisors Actually Generate Leads